 In Nose Work, dogs are taught to locate a target odor in four different elements mimicking professional detection dogs.
 Since all dogs are equipped with an incredible ability to smell, this fun activity is perfectly suited to smaller breeds and older dogs, in addition to the working breeds.

 No one is more passionate about nose work than Allison, and it shows.
-She has been teaching nose work to pet dogs and their people for five years, and regularly attends advanced scent work education.
+She has been teaching nose work to pet dogs and their people since 2011, and regularly attends advanced scent work education.
 She’s an experienced nose work competitor, titling her shy rescue mixed-breed dog at K9 Nose Work levels NW1, NW2 & NW3, and her students are successfully competing and titling at the top levels.
 Allison doesn’t believe in any one system and adapts her methodology to the most effective style based on her assessment of the handler and dog team.
 Check out her scent work education and experience on our About Us page.
 Whether your goals are achieving titles, building your dog’s confidence, or to just have a fun and bonding experience with your dog, Foothills Canine Academy classes or privates will get you there.
 We are the source for all things Nose Work in the Upstate!

 Contact us to register for class and join the fun.